 It reveals one of the greatest archaeological detective stories ever told and features the first-ever genome sequencing of ancient DNA.

-Visitors can see the exact place where Richard’s remains were buried over 500 years ago and this poignant place has been transformed into a glass-floored contemplative space for visitors.
+Visitors can see the exact place where Richard III’s remains were buried and this poignant place has been transformed into a glass-floored contemplative space for visitors.

-The Visitor Centre is the centrepiece of a series of regeneration projects including Cathedral Gardens – an area of open green spaces, paths and artwork between Leicester Cathedral and the Visitor Centre.
+The King Richard III Visitor Centre is the centrepiece of a series of regeneration projects including Cathedral Gardens – an area of open green spaces, paths and artwork between Leicester Cathedral and the King Richard III Visitor Centre.